nodemailer/nodemailer-web/content/plugins/create.md

 Callback function should return an **info** object as the second argument.
 This info object should contain and **envelope** object with envelope data and a **messageId** value with the Message-Id header (including the surrounding < & > brackets),

-The following example pipes the raw stream from Nodemailer PRO to the console.
+The following example pipes the raw stream from Nodemailer to the console.

 ```javascript
 transport.send = (mail, callback) => {